ukiw200/challenges-23-24/git-challenges/01-basics/git-basics.md

     no changes added to commit (use "git add" and/or "git commit -a")
     ```

 -   In the "..." in the output above, you will see a line for each untracked file.
-Copy the line containing your solution file and paste it onto the first line of solution.txt.
-Make sure you don't copy spaces before or after, just the text itself.
+Copy the line containing your solution file and paste it on the first line of solution.txt.
+Make sure you don't copy any leading or trailing spaces, just the text itself.
 Otherwise, the verification script will fail.
 -   Stage the file and commit it to your local repository:
     ```console
     $ git add solution.txt